brbrahm/windows-itpro-docs/windows/security/threat-protection/windows-defender-application-control/enterprise-apps-on-s.md

     Intune will talk to the OneCore Device Unlock Service (OCDUS) on the backend to generate tenant- and device- specific authorization tokens.
 Intune then pushes down the corresponding authorization token and supplemental policy to each device in the assigned group.
 Together, these expand the S mode base policy on the device.
     <!-- Intune link?-->

+> [!Note] When updating your supplemental policy, ensure that the new version number is strictly greater than the previous one.
+Using the same version number is not allowed by Intune.
+Refer to [Set-CIPolicyVersion](https://docs.microsoft.com/powershell/module/configci/set-cipolicyversion?view=win10-ps) for information on setting the version number.

 # Standard Process for Deploying Apps through Intune
 ![Deploying Apps through Intune](images/wdac-intune-app-deployment.png) Refer to [Intune Standalone - Win32 app management](https://docs.microsoft.com/intune/apps-win32-app-management)  for guidance on the existing procedure of packaging signed catalogs and app deployment.